freshdried/react-router-tween/README.md

         let presence = this.getTweeningValue("presence");
         let style = { opacity: presence };

+        //Here we specify to mount subroutes only when the fade-in completes.
+        //We could very much mount RouteHandler directly, so that
+        //Outer and Inner would fade-in in parallel

         let routehandler = (presence === 1)
             ? <RouteHandler/>
             : null;